ChemCryst/crystals/newdocs/interface/menus.rst

 you number atoms via a graphical interface.
 Automatic will avoid H atom name clashes later.
 If you number the non-H atoms manually, you might like to then choose :ref:`Renumber Hydrogen <renumber hydrogen>` from lower down this menu to ensure that the hydrogen atoms are named after their parent atom.
+|br|\
+See the ssection on  :ref:`Atom Identifiers <Atom  ID>` for a brief introduction to atom naming.

 .. _Re-sequence atoms: